loveshack/docs/source/advanced_components/application_insight/onegate_configure.rst

   * ``x509`` for x509 certificate encryption of tokens.
 For more information, visit the :ref:`OpenNebula Cloud Auth documentation <cloud_auth>`.

 * ``oneflow_server`` Endpoint where the OneFlow server is listening.
-* ``permissions`` By default OneGate exposes all the available API calls, each of the actions can be enabled/disabled in the server configuration.
+* ``permissions`` By default OneGate exposes all the available API calls.
+Each of the actions can be enabled/disabled in the server configuration.
-* ``restricted_attrs`` Attrs that cannot be modified when updating a VM template
+* ``restricted_attrs`` Attributes that cannot be modified when updating a VM template
 * ``restricted_actions`` Actions that cannot be performed on a VM

 This is the default file